Texas Tech University

 You will be prompted for your eraider password and once you have entered it you will be logged into the respective login node where you can begin submitting jobs.

 If you wish to connect in just one command line through the ssh gateway, please follow the instructions below.
+This method is required for ssh sessions through the campus ssh gateway if you want to use X11 forwading.
 The format of this command depends on which version of SSL you are using.

 With OpenSSH (used in Linux, Mac, and optionally installable in WSL), you can use the "-J" (jump) flag to do this as shown below, substituting your own eRaider ID where "<eraider>" is shown: